TeknooSoftware/space-app/README.md

 [![License](https://shields.io/badge/license-MIT-green?style=flat)](https://raw.githubusercontent.com/TeknooSoftware/space-app/main/LICENSE)
 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)

-Space is a `Platform as a Service` application, a continuous integration/delivery/deployment solution, built on `Teknoo East PaaS`, `Teknoo Kubernetes Client` and the `Symfony` components.
-The application is multi-account, multi-users and multi-projects, and able to build and deploy projects on dedicated containerized platforms on `Kubernetes` cluster.
+Space is a `Platform as a Service` or a `Platform as a code` application, a continuous integration/delivery/deployment solution, built on `Teknoo East PaaS`, `Teknoo Kubernetes Client` and several `Symfony` components.
+The application is multi-account, multi-users and multi-projects.
+It ables to build and deploy IT projects on dedicated containerized platforms on cluster.
+Space supports natively `Kubernetes` cluster but it was designed to support other types of clusters by writting some drivers.

 This is the `Standard` version of Space.
 It is released under MIT licence.
 This version includes :

+* `East PaaS` integration
+* Accounts and users management
+  * Support of OAuth2 and MFA
   * an account represents the top entity (a company, a service, a foundation, an human, etc...)
   * an account has at least one user.
-* an user represent an human.
+  * an user represents an human.
-* an account has projects.
+  * an account can have several environments.
-* projects have deployment jobs.
+* Quota
+  * Applied on accounts.
+  * Distributed on projects.
+* Cluster namespace installation.
+  * For each environment of accounts.
+* Projects and jobs management
+  * Projects are owned by account
-* all projects must be hosted on a Git instance, reachable via the protocoles HTTPS or SSH.
+  * all projects must be hosted on a Git instance, reachable via the protocols HTTPS or SSH.
   * projects' images are built thanks to Buildah.
-* Kubernetes clusters 1.22+ are supported.
+  * Kubernetes clusters 1.30+ are supported.
   * a job represents a deployment
   * a job can provide several variables to pass to the compiler about the deployment.
       * variables can be persisted to the project to be reused in the future in next deployments.
       * projects can host persisted variables to be used in all next deployments.
       * accounts can host also persisted variables to be used on all deployments of all of this projects if they are not already defined in projects.
       * persisted variables can contains secrets.
-        * Warning, secrets are not visible in Space's web app, but they are passed unencrypted to the workers if encryption is not enabled between servers and agents.
-Fill environments variables about East PaaS Encryption described later in this document..
+          * **Warning**, secrets are not visible in Space's web app, but they are passed unencrypted to the workers if encryption is not enabled between servers and agents.
+Fill environments variables about East PaaS Encryption described later in this document.
-* Space is bundled with Composer hook to create a PHP project.
-Python and PIP, NodeJs and NPM and gcc and Make are also supported.
+* Web UI interface
+* RESTFull API interfaces
+* Deployment workers
+* Kubernetes integration
+  * include a Dashboard integration
-* Space allow any users to subscribe, but it's not manage billings.
+* Space can allow any users to subscribe, but it's not manage billings.
-    * Subscriptions can be restricted with unique code to forbid non granted user to subscribe
+    * Subscriptions can be restricted with unique code to forbid non granted user to subscribe.
-* Space supports 2FA authentication with an TOTP application like Google Authenticator.

 A free support is available by Github issues of this repository.
 About priority support, please contact us at <contact@teknoo.software>.